Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

-Jrue Holiday and the rest of the Milwaukee Bucks hit the court versus the Miami Heat in the NBA Playoffs on Monday, at 7:30 PM ET.
+The Milwaukee Bucks, Jrue Holiday included, will play at 9:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to make predictions on Holiday's performance, we look at his available prop bets, using stats and trends, below.
+If you'd like to place a bet on Holiday's props, we look at his available ones, providing some stats and trends, below.

 Jrue Holiday Prop Bets vs. the Heat